-The adaptive reuse of buildings is both a practice of historical preservation as well as sustainable practice.
 The conservation of old buildings is a common practice in historical centers all over the world, that allowed the transmission of cultural heritage and the maintenance of invaluable patrimony.

 The concentration combines elements of historical preservation and sustainable building practice, such as energy efficiency and optimization, with the aim of developing design strategies that positively contribute to the physical environment and to user-experience of the built environment.